Displacement energy of Lagrangian 3-spheres: Introduction

 When the dimension $n=2$ the existence of a one-parameter family of nondisplaceable Lagrangian tori near a Lagrangian two-sphere has also been studied.
 First Fukaya-Oh-Ohta-Ono \cite{FOOO3} proved the existence when the ambient space is $S^{2}\times S^{2}$ and the Lagrangian sphere is the anti-diagonal.
 Then the general case, without assumption on $c_{1}$, is studied by the author in \cite{S}, by using the local geometry of $T^{*}S^{2}$ to control the global picture.
 Similar local-to-global philosophy also played an important role in \cite{CW}, \cite{TV} and \cite{Wu} for other local models, where many geometric applications are obtained.

 Next we discuss the case when $X$ is monotone.
-Since $S^{3}$ is simply-connected, orientable and spin, the classical Floer cohomology $HF(S^{3}; \Lambda(F))$ is well-defined for any finite field $F$ or $F=\mathbb{Z}$, see \cite{FOOO-in}.
-Here $\Lambda(F)$ is the Novikov field with $F$ as the ground ring.
-The underlying complex is the Morse cohomology $H^{*}(S^{3}; F)\otimes \Lambda(F)$ with Novikov field coefficients, and the only essential maps to compute the Floer cohomology $HF(S^{3}; \Lambda(F))$ are

-where $\beta$ is a disk class with Maslov index four.
-For example, when $X$ has minimal Chern number $N\geq 3$, these maps are zero and we have that $HF(S^{3}; \Lambda(F))=H^{*}(S^{3}; F)\otimes \Lambda(F)$.
+Since $S^{3}$ is simply-connected, orientable and spin, the classical Floer cohomology $HF(S^{3}; \Lambda(\mathbb{Z}))$ is well-defined over the integers, which can be computed by using the pearl complex.
+Here $\Lambda(\mathbb{Z})$ is the Novikov ring with $\mathbb{Z}$ as the ground ring.
+The underlying complex is generated by critical points of a Morse function over the Novikov ring.
+If we use the height function to compute it, the only essential maps count pearly trajectories with Maslov index four, connecting the minimum and maximum point.
+For example, when $X$ has minimal Chern number $N\geq 3$, these maps are zero and we have that $HF(S^{3}; \Lambda(\mathbb{Z}))=H^{*}(S^{3}; \mathbb{Z})\otimes \Lambda(\mathbb{Z})$.
 When $X$ has minimal Chern number $N=2$, these maps are two-pointed open Gromov-Witten invariants of class $\beta$.
-When $X$ has minimal Chern number $N=1$, these maps count (broken) disks connected by Morse flow lines.
+When $X$ has minimal Chern number $N=1$, these maps count holomorphic disks connected by negative gradient flow lines.
 However, the usual two-pointed open Gromov-Witten invariant of class $\beta$ is not well-defined due to splittings of disks with Maslov index two.

-On the other hand, Welschinger \cite{W} defined $F$-valued open counts of disks for a Lagrangian submanifold $L$ when $H_{1}(L; F)\rightarrow H_{1}(X; F)$ is injective.
-Given a disk class $\beta$ and sufficient boundary constraints, his invariant $n^{W}_{\beta}$ counts multi-disks weighted by linking numbers.
-We compare his invariants and the Floer differential and find they are equal to each other.
+On the other hand, Welschinger \cite{W} defined $F$-valued open counts of disks for a Lagrangian submanifold $L$ when $H_{1}(L; F)\rightarrow H_{1}(X; F)$ is injective, for a commutative ring $F$.
+Given a disk class $\beta$ and $r\geq 1$ boundary constraints, his invariant $n^{W}_{r,\beta}$ counts multi-disks weighted by linking numbers.
+We compare his invariants and the Floer differential and find they are equal to each other, up to sign.

 \begin{theorem} Let $S$ be a Lagrangian 3-sphere in a monotone symplectic 6-manifold $X$.
-Given a disk class $\beta\in \pi_{2}(X, S)$ with Maslov index four, we have an equality
+Choose a generic triple $(f,\rho,J)$ of a Morse function $f$, a Riemannian metric $\rho$ and a compatible almost complex structure $J$.
+Assume that $f$ is the height function and $p$ is its minimum and $q$ is its maximum.
+Then given a disk class $\beta\in \pi_{2}(X, S)$ with Maslov index four, we have an equality

-where the pairing on the left is the cohomology-homology pairing and $n^{W}_{2, \beta}$ is the two-pointed Welschinger invariant of class $\beta$. \end{theorem}
+Here the left-hand side of the equation is the signed count of pearly trajectories connecting $p$ to $q$, see Section 3.2. \end{theorem}